 By Guilherme Albuquerque Pinto Brazil

 The input contains several test cases.
-The first line of a test case has a integer N (2 ≤ N ≤ 100), the size of the park.
+The first line of a test case contains two integers N and M(2 ≤ N ≤ 50, 1 ≤ M ≤ 10).
 The next N lines contain, each one, N integers with values between 1 and 1000, representing the number of trees inside each square of the farm.

-For each test case in the input your program must output one line containing one integer, the length of a shortest consistent path.
-If there is no consistent path, output -1.
+For each test case in the input your program should output one line containing one integer, the maximum number of trees that can be preserved, with the given restrictions.

 |Sample Input||Sample Output|